-We are very excited to introduce you to a new member of Sedleys – LOLA whose birthday is on 13 th May and is a Cockapoo.
+We are very excited to introduce you to a new member of Sedley's – LOLA our School dog.
+Her birthday is 13th May and is a Cockapoo.
 Lola is becoming an integral part of our school community.

 Children can benefit educationally and emotionally, increase their understanding of responsibility and develop empathy and nurturing skills, through contact with a suitable, calm dog.
 In addition to these benefits, children take great enjoyment from interaction with animals.
 By having a school dog we want to encourage those children who are vulnerable, or those less confident at reading to have a friendly audience and look forward to reading as a treat.
 The breed of Cockapoo is carefully selected as suitable for this type of environment.
 Lola is well cared for and responsibly owned by the Headteacher.
 The chair of governors has agreed that the school can have a dog.

 What are the benefits of having a school dog?